hylo-lang/GitBooks/Tour/concurrency.md

   * One doesn't need to understand the implementation of a function to understand how concurrency affects outside code.
   * Functions have one entry point and one exit point, regardless of the concurrency expressed in it.
 * The user shall focus on focus on expressing the constraints between work items.
-  * There is no need for low-level syncrhonization primitives, like mutexes and semaphores.
+  * There is no need for low-level synchronization primitives, like mutexes and semaphores.
 * User can understand and control the costs associated with concurrency.
   * Understanding how the application uses `spawn` abstractions and how it interacts with the non-Hylo code is enough to understand the costs associated with concurrency.
   * Hylo allows the user to fully customize the handling of concurrency.